osmocom/osmo-ttcn3-hacks/_testenv/README.md

   available but doesn't work in podman.
 QEMU runs a bit slower when this is set.

+* `TESTENV_COREDUMP_FROM_LXC_HOST`:
+  Instead of using coredumpctl to retrieve the coredump, assume testenv is running inside an LXC and try to retrieve the coredump from the LXC host (OS#6769).
+This is used in jenkins.

+* `TESTENV_COREDUMP_FROM_LXC_HOST_IP`:
+  Instead of attempting to automatically detect the LXC host IP, use this IP.
+  This can be set to 127.0.0.1 for testing.

 ## Troubleshooting

 ### Timeout waiting for RESET-ACK after sending RESET